 The Transportation Director and/or Building Principal administers consequences for misbehavior on the buses that transport students to and from school.
-Behaviors that will result in an immediate suspension from the bus for 5 days (or more depending on previous behavior reports) includes fighting, obscene or vulgar behavior or language, throwing objects inside the bus or out the windows, use or possession of tobacco or drugs, vandalism, possession of weapons (knives, guns, sharp objects), refusal to obey the driver.
+Behaviors that may result in an immediate suspension from the bus for 5 days (or more depending on previous behavior reports) includes fighting, obscene or vulgar behavior or language, throwing objects inside the bus or out the windows, use or possession of tobacco or drugs, vandalism, possession of weapons (knives, guns, sharp objects), refusal to obey the driver.

-Other actions will result in:
+Other actions may result in:

-- First Offense: Warning will be given, parents will be notified and the transportation director will meet with the student. - Second Report: 5-day suspension from the bus. - Third report: 15-days off the bus. - Fourth report: 45-days off the bus. - Fifth report: suspension from the bus for the rest of the year.
+- First Offense: Warning will be given, parents will be notified and the Transportation Director and/or Building Principal will meet with the student. - Second Report: 5-day suspension from the bus. - Third report: 15-days off the bus. - Fourth report: 45-days off the bus. - Fifth report: suspension from the bus for the rest of the year.